 Allah’s Promise for Those Who Strive in His Way

 As with any map, our roadmap will only help us if we choose to follow it.
-We must choose to start with the right intention, ask Allah for help along the journey, and be prepared to guide and discipline our nufoos with beneficial knowledge, repentance and perseverance.
-We must also be patient in the face of life’s ups and downs and realize that there is in everything we experience a lesson for us.
+We must choose to start with the right intention and ask Allah for help along the journey.
+We should be prepared to guide and discipline our nufoos with beneficial knowledge, repentance and perseverance.
+And we must also be patient in the face of life’s ups and downs and realize that there is in everything we experience a lesson for us.

 Although the journey sometimes seems long when we look up at the mountain in front of us, if we patiently continue our climb and strive in the way of Allah, we can rest assured that Allah will be with us.